couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 ```

 The `_count` function returns a count of all the records for a given key.
 Since
-the `data` argument to the reduce function contains an array of all the values
+argument for the reduce function contains an array of all the values for a given
-for a given key, the length of the array needs to be returned in the `reduce()`
+key, the length of the array needs to be returned in the `reduce()` function:
-function:

 ```